precisely/gene-panel-curation/genes/GRIK3.md

 <Side box: T928G 0.1% population frequency>

-[This gene creates a protein that helps form receptors for glutamate that act as excitatory neurotransmitters in your brain and nervous system.](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899)  Excitatory transmitters increase the chance that the neuron will fire, [enhancing electrical flow among brain cells.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml)  Glutamate is the most important transmitter for normal brain function, but elevated levels are toxic to neurons.[11]
+[This gene creates a protein that helps form receptors for glutamate that act as excitatory neurotransmitters in your brain and nervous system.](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899)  Excitatory transmitters increase the chance that the neuron will fire, [enhancing electrical flow among brain cells.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml)  Glutamate is the most important transmitter for normal brain function, but [elevated levels are toxic to neurons.](https://www.ncbi.nlm.nih.gov/books/NBK10807/)

-GRIK3 Ser310Ala polymorphism has been linked to [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) and major depression.[5]
-The Ser310Ala allele in homozygosity is associated with higher scores in harm avoidance, anticipatory worry, and shyness, with lower scores in exploratory excitability, responsibility, resourcefulness, helpfulness, compassion, self-directedness, and cooperativeness.[4]
-This pattern of scores is akin to that observed in depressed patients.[4]
-GRIK3 rs6691840 polymorphism was found to increase the risk of [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) by 30%.[9]
-Microdeletions have also been indicated in [severe developmental delays.](https://www.ncbi.nlm.nih.gov/pubmed/24449200/)
+GRIK3 Ser310Ala polymorphism has been linked to [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) and [major depression.](https://www.ncbi.nlm.nih.gov/pubmed/16958029)  The Ser310Ala allele in homozygosity is associated with higher scores in [harm avoidance, anticipatory worry, and shyness, with lower scores in exploratory excitability, responsibility, resourcefulness, helpfulness, compassion, self-directedness, and cooperativeness.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/) This pattern of scores is akin to that observed in [depressed patients.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/)  GRIK3 rs6691840 polymorphism was found to increase the risk of [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) by [30%.](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract)  Microdeletions have also been indicated in [severe developmental delays.](https://www.ncbi.nlm.nih.gov/pubmed/24449200/)

 # What should I do about this?

 CFS is linked to improper Glutamate:GABA balance, as well as exposure to extracellular glutamate caused by neuroinflammatory stimuli.
-Sustained exposure to extracellular glutamate in CFS patients causes sickness behavior, neurotoxicity, stress, and peripheral nervous sensitivity.
-[10]
+Sustained exposure to extracellular glutamate in CFS patients causes [sickness behavior, neurotoxicity, stress, and peripheral nervous sensitivity.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5314655/)

-Helpful dietary supplements may include:  Omega-3 PUFAs, CoQ10, N-acetylcysteine, vitamin B12, curcumin, zinc, magnesium, L-Taurine, and L-carnitine.[10]
+Helpful dietary supplements may include:  [Omega-3 PUFAs, CoQ10, N-acetylcysteine, vitamin B12, curcumin, zinc, magnesium, L-Taurine, and L-carnitine.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5314655/)

 <symptoms depression, stress, problems with thinking or memory, brain fog, pain>